vbc221/ei-prep-pub/study-guide.md

 # Technical Evaluation Study Guide

-To gain admission into Thinkful's Engineering Immersion or Engineering Nights & Weekends programs, you must pass a technical evaluation.
+To gain admission into Thinkful's Engineering Immersion or Engineering Nights & Weekends programs, you must pass a live, technical evaluation.
 The purpose of this evaluation is to ensure prospective students have a good understanding of JavaScript, HTML, CSS and GitHub/command line before entering the program.

 ## How does this work?